 Size: 120 acres

-Activities: invasive removal, water trail campsite enhancement, public education and restoration work parties.
-WR manages this property and has entered into purchase agreement with the owners, which will have the island in WR ownership in 2018.
+Activities: invasive plant removal, water trail campsite enhancement, public education and restoration work parties.
+Willamette Riverkeeper owns this property.

 At the confluence of the Long Tom and Willamette Rivers, the island presents significant opportunities to remove invasive weeds, and to better enable existing native schrubs and trees, to flourish.
-The island also hosts two Water Trail campsites, and a primitive trail system that makes overnight stays and exploration possible where designated on the property.
+The island also hosts one Water Trail campsite at its downstream end, and a primitive trail system that makes overnight stays and exploration possible where designated on the property.